Reviewed By Joana Garrido DVM

 Chicken is one of the most common food allergens for dogs.
 Watch out for signs of an allergic reaction the first time he is fed chicken.
-The allergy symptoms include itchiness, nonstop scratching, inflamed skin, and diarrhea.
-If he shows these symptoms, stop feeding him chicken and consult the vet.
+If he shows them, stop feeding him chicken and consult the vet.

 Venison contains a similar caloric density to chicken.
 However, it has more fat and less protein than chicken.

-Whilst it might not be the best choice for senior dogs and obese dogs, venison is a good option for pets with allergies.
-It’s considered a unique protein source that is used to manage their condition.
+While it might not be the best choice for senior dogs and obese dogs, venison is a good option for dogs with allergies.
+It is considered a unique protein source that is used to manage their condition.

-Compared to other types of meat, lamb is a lot leaner and pound to pound contains more proteins.
+Compared to other types of meat, lamb is a lot leaner and contains more proteins.
 It also contains omega-3 fatty acids.

 Sheep are mostly grass-fed and roam freely in a healthy and stress-free environment.
-As a result, lamb is packed with vitamins B3, B12, selenium, and zinc.
-Lamb is also rich in omega-3 and omega-6 acids.
+As a result, lamb is packed with:

 Like turkey, lamb is considered a novel protein source and a great alternative to common meat allergens.
-This meat is now widely used in pet foods to prevent allergic reactions in dogs and cats.
+This meat is now widely used in dog food to prevent allergic reactions in dogs and cats.

 Kangaroo is one of the least fatty meats on our list.
 It only has a fat content of 2% to 3%.
 Kangaroo is a valuable source of protein, vitamins, and minerals for dogs.
 It contains vitamin B, iron, omega-3 fatty acids, and zinc.